katcipis/sophia/essays/learning-go.md

 You can have good tests to aid you on the dynamic language, but I never heard anyone complaining because a static analysis helped them identify a problem really fast with no development effort required.

+Also this aspect of Go helped me think more about services and protocols inside my Go code, instead of thinking on objects.
+Basically because for me interfaces have nothing to do with objects, they are a mean to express a protocol.
+The struct is just a way to compose multiple functions to implement that protocol.

+Go does that by not using types to validate anything, it is truly protocol oriented.

 ### Simplicity